shailenmishra/teaching-docs/engl1j/schedule.md

 - A walk in the [Scott Arboretum](https://www.scottarboretum.org/) led by Sue MacQueen, Campus Engagement Coordinator at Swarthmore.
 This will be an out-of-classroom learning day.
 This will be an immersive learning experience in an outdoor space, so dress appropriately and be prepared to record multi-sensory observations in your notebook/phone.

+{: .homework }
-> Homework: Complete the assigned readings for the next class
+> Complete the assigned readings for the next class

 ### Mar 5